doverunner/fps-ios-sdk/sample/Advanced/README.md

 ## Important Notes

-- This sample does not implement all the features of `PallyConFPSSDK.framework` or `PallyConFPSSDK.xcframework` and does not correspond to all app states.
+- This sample does not implement all the features of  `PallyConFPSSDK.xcframework` and does not correspond to all app states.